symfony/symfony-docs/quick_tour/en/05-The-Architecture.markdown

 Odds are your application will depend on third-party libraries.
 Those should be stored in the `src/vendor/` directory.
-It already contains the Symfony libraries, the SwiftMailer library, the Doctrine ORM, and a selection of the Zend Framework classes.
+It already contains the Symfony libraries, the SwiftMailer library, the Doctrine ORM, the Propel ORM, the Twig templating system, and a selection of the Zend Framework classes.

 Cache and Logs
 --------------